Transformation Driven Visual Reasoning: The TRANCE Dataset

-To generate data for TRANCE, the first step is the same as CLEVR, which is to randomly sample a scene graph.
-According to the scene graph, CLEVR then generates questions and answers automatically with a functional program and renders the image with Blender.
-Different from CLEVR, the next step for TRANCE is to further randomly sample a sequence of atomic transformations ($n \in \{1,2,3,4\} $), which is called as the reference transformation, to transform the initial scene graph to the final scene graph.
-And the last step is to render two scene graphs into images ($h:240\times w:320$).
+To generate TRANCE, the first step is the same as CLEVR, which is randomly sampling a scene graph.
+According to the scene graph, CLEVR then generates questions and answers with a functional program and renders the image with Blender.
+Different from CLEVR, the next step in TRANCE generation becomes randomly sampling a sequence of atomic transformations ($n \in \{1,2,3,4\} $), which is called as the reference transformation, to transform the initial scene graph to the final scene graph.
+At last, two scene graphs are rendered into images ($h:240\times w:320$).
 The attributes of the initial objects can be easily obtained from the initial scene graph.

-To reduce the potential bias in TRANCE, we control the process of scene graph sampling and transformation sampling by considering several factors.
-In scene graph sampling, we balance the number of visual objects in the initial state and attribute values of objects.
+To reduce the potential bias in TRANCE, we carefully control the sampling process of scene graph and transformation by balancing several factors.
+In scene graph sampling, we balance objects' attributes and the number of visual objects in the initial state.
 In transformation sampling, the length of the transformation, the object number, n-gram atomic transformation, and the move type are all balanced.
 Throughout all elements, N-gram atomic transformation is the hardest to be balanced and it refers to the sub-sequence of atomic transformations with the length of $n$.
-By balancing this factor, we reduce the possibility that a learner utilizes statistics features in the transformation sequences rather than the information from states to predict answers.
-In the supplementary material, we show the detailed balancing method and the statistics.
+By balancing these factors, we reduce the possibility that a learner utilizes statistics features in the data to predict answers.
+In the supplementary material, we show the statistics of the dataset and our balancing method in detail.